Minnesota's Family Law Blog

 Stopping the COLA

-Must be able to prove there has not been a sufficient cost-of-living or other increase in income to allow for an adjustment in child support.
+In order to stop a Minnesota COLA from going into effect, you have to do a few things, particularly, you have to prove there has not been a sufficient cost-of-living or other increase in income to allow for an adjustment in child support.
+Usually, this means that there is no increase in your pay (or your ex’s).

-You will need to file an objection to the COLA increase before May 1 of the year it goes into effect.
+You learned what the COLA is, when the COLA is implemented andand how it’s calculated.
+Now let’s look at exaclty what do to try and stop the COLA (or if you are on the other end, what your ex has to do try and stop the COLA).
+The key that you will need to file an objection to the COLA increase before May 1 of the year it goes into effect.
 That means to stop the 2023 COLA participants must file the objection with the court no later than April 28, 2023, which is the last business day before May 1, 2023.

 If we look at the law, specifically Minn.
-Stat. § 518A.29, you will see there are two ways tto avoid COLA:
+Stat. § 518A.29, you will see there are two ways to avoid a COLA:

 1. Agreement and Order to Waive (or Partially Waive) COLA:

-• The county attorney’s office must approve the agreement, so it is important to contact your county child support office at least a week ahead of the effective date of the adjustment
+• The county attorney’s office must approve the agreement (if it’s a IV-D case), so it is important to contact your county child support office at least a week ahead of the effective date of the adjustment.

-• The county child support office may ask for proof of income, such as tax forms for the last three years, from the parent who owes child support
+• The county child support office may ask for proof of income, such as tax forms for the last three years, from the parent who owes child support, this is usually only done on a IV-D case.

-• The court must approve the agreement and sign the order
+• The court must approve the agreement and sign the proposed order.

 2. Motion to Stop COLA with Court: